com-480-data-visualization/Cartarail/README.md

 This visualization is designed for both commuters and urban planners:

 - For commuters, our cartogram can assist in planning daily commutes and travel planning;
 - For urban planners, our cartogram can help to better understand how transport infrastructure impacts mobility by highlighting well-connected areas, transit bottlenecks, and disparities in travel efficiency.

+More broadly, we also see this visualization as a work of art that expresses a different perspective about time, distance, geography, and travel, and invites the viewer to think about what aspects of life different kinds of maps prioritize and ignore.

 #### Development Plan